labwc/labwc/CONTRIBUTING.md

+# Contributing

-# How to Contribute
+## How to Contribute

+## Packaging

+@narrat and @jbeich kindly maintain package on Arch Linux and FreeBSD.
+Let's keep them informed of any changes that relate to packaging.

+## Coding Style

-Let's try to stick to sircmpwn's [coding style]
+Let's try to stick to sircmpwn's [coding style].
 If you're not used to it, you can use [checkpatch.pl] to run a few simple formatting checks.

+## Commit Messages

 Write [commit messages] like so, keeping the top line to this sort of syntax: